ThuLinShan/HomeApplianceRental/README.md

 Admin account is: Name= Admin
                   Password = Admin123

-Customer accounts can be created by clicking `Registr` link-button.
+Customer accounts can be created by clicking `Register` link-button.

 #`Admin`
 Admin can basically do CRUD process of home appliances for the application.